Thursday, November 17, 2011

 The Bones on Black Spruce Mountain by David Budbill You'll not find this book on any list of great literature, but it captured my imagination as a child, and all of my children have enjoyed it as well.
 I forgot the name of the book, but gave the librarian at every library of every school that I worked the details I remembered.
 I searched in vain.
 Not one knew the story.
 When I was around 25 years old, I finally found a copy at a used book store.
 I was ecstatic!

-My Side of the Mountain by Jean Craighead George There are also sequels to this story.
+My Side of the Mountain and its sequels by Jean Craighead George.
+These are fantastic.

 The Indian in the Cupboard by Lynne Reid Banks Read all of the series.